cojs2018/AIS-Data-Project/README.md

+# AIS Data Project

+This is a jupyter notebook project which aims to visulise AIS station data and uses this to predict probability that ships exist in a given regions.
+The data was sourced from [AIS hub](http://www.aishub.net/stations).
+Machine learning and consideration of different variables for each region to provide better predictions for regions of the world that are not part of the AIS network.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/cojs2018/AIS-Data-Project/edit/master/README.md) to maintain and preview the content for your website in Markdown files.